heseltime/updatesocial/README.md

 ### Editing-Privileges

-The same for all group members.
+The same for all group members: anything can be changed anytime (sensibly).
+Git tracks changes reliably and recoverably.

 ### Blog